amanda-ni/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. I computed the camera matrix and distortion coefficients.
 Below is an example of a distortion corrected calibration image along with the processes by which I arrived at the camera calibration parameters.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second code cell of the IPython notebook located in "Pipeline.ipynb".
+I detect the corners of the chessboards for all the images in the directory specified by `imdir` (which is set to `camera_cal`) in the function `chessboard_corners()`, found in the file [`lane_functions.py`](lane_functions.py), lines 8-57.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+This function looks through the image directory and gathers the correspondences into `objpoints` and `imgpoints`.
+The "object points" are the (x, y, z) coordinates of the chessboard corners in the world.
+The chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: